markgw/pimlico/docs/setup_guide.rst

 *Pimlico v0.1*

 You've decided to use Pimlico to implement a data processing pipeline.
 So, where do you start?

-This guide steps through the basic setup of your project.
-You don't have to do everything exactly as suggested here, but this is a good starting point and follows Pimlico's recommended practices.
-It starts by stepping through the setup for a very basic pipeline.
+This guide steps
+through the basic setup of your project.
+You don't have to do everything exactly as suggested here, but it's a good starting point and follows Pimlico's recommended procedures.
+It steps through the setup for a very basic pipeline.

 Getting Pimlico
 ===============
 You'll want to use the latest release of Pimlico.
-Check the website to find out what that is and download the codebase as a tarball.
+Check the website and download the codebase as a tarball.

-Create a new directory to put your project in.
+Create a new directory to put your project in and extract the codebase into a directory `pimlico` within the project directory.
 Let's say we're using `~/myproject/`.
-Extract the codebase into a directory `pimlico` within the project directory.

     mkdir ~/myproject
     cd ~/myproject